 Potential hazards caused by such an incident in an area classified as “Hazardous” (Zone 2) due to the possible presence of an explosive atmosphere, can

-be avoided by the use of an Explosion-proof Spark Gap type SG4.
-The spark gap is connected in a parallel across the insulating flange and, since the
+be avoided by the use of an Explosion-proof Spark Gap.
+The spark gap is connected in a parallel across the insulating flange with a flexible cable.